Have you ever wished every coffee tasted like the first brew from a new bag?

+When you grind your coffee beans, flavor is lost within hours.
 Even with whole bean coffee, if you leave it exposed to the air it will go stale within days.

 The smart move is to keep coffee in a cool, dark place where it has restricted access to air.
 The best choice is to invest in an airtight coffee storage container.